-Health Commissioner Declares Code Red Extreme Heat Alert for Tuesday through Sunday
+Health Commissioner Declares Code Red Extreme Heat Alert For Tuesday Through Thursday

 FOR IMMEDIATE RELEASE

-BALTIMORE, MD (July 15, 2019) With another heat wave brewing across the Baltimore region this week, and with the heat index forecasted to reach over 100 degrees Fahrenheit for several days, Baltimore City Health Commissioner Dr. Letitia Dzirasa has issued a Code Red Extreme Heat Alert for tomorrow, Tuesday, July 16th through Sunday, July 21st.
-The heat index is a measure of air temperature and relative humidity and indicates how hot it feels to the human body.
+With temperatures expected to rise in the Baltimore region over the next few days and the heat index forecast to reach over 100 degrees Fahrenheit, Baltimore City Acting Health Commissioner Mary Beth Haller has issued a Code Red Extreme Heat Alert for Tuesday, Sept.
+5 through Thursday, Sept.
+7. The heat index is a measure of air temperature and relative humidity and indicates how hot it feels to the human body.

-The Health Commissioner may declare a Code Red Extreme Heat Alert during periods of heat that are severe enough to present a substantial threat to the life or health of vulnerable Baltimore citizens.
-Once a Code Red Extreme Heat Alert declaration is made, public messaging activities are undertaken to encourage safety when outdoors.
-There has been one heat-related death in Baltimore City reported by the Office of the Chief Medical Examiner this season.
+The Health Commissioner may declare a Code Red Extreme Heat Alert during periods of heat that are severe enough to present a substantial threat to the life or health of vulnerable Baltimore residents.
+Once a Code Red Extreme Heat declaration is made, activities are undertaken to encourage safety.
 Even on days when a Code Red Extreme Heat Alert is not declared, it is important to take precautions.

-The Health Department’s Division of Aging and CARE Services will also open the following locations as cooling centers on Tuesday, Sept.
+The Health Department’s Division of Aging will open the following locations as cooling centers on Tuesday, Sept.
 5 through Thursday, Sept.
 7 from 9 a.m. to 7 p.m.:

 - Oliver Senior Center

-Additionally, ShopRite Howard Park (4601 Liberty Heights Avenue, 21207) will be open as a community cooling center during their regular hours Tuesday through Thursday.
+ShopRite Howard Park (4601 Liberty Heights Ave.) will be open as a community cooling center during their regular hours Tuesday through Thursday.
 Residents seeking relief from the heat can also visit their local Enoch Pratt Free library branch during their regular hours.